Los Angeles writer Steve Brodeur is a native of Jacksonville, Florida, the last exit off the Santa Monica Freeway East.

 is: we are also here to celebrate a life well lived.
 The life of Robert

 Alexander Brodeur.
 And since I’m his first born, and he passed away on

-Anne, Mark, Jeanne and myself.
+Anne, Mark, Julie and myself.

 There is certainly no shortage of great family anecdotes

 about Dad, but I am going to exercise some restraint and limit myself to

 just two stories.
 The first one I can date precisely.
 It takes place at a